 Which floor also suits a concrete kitchen?

 Important: Real concrete kitchens are heavy.
-Therefore, check the load-bearing capacity of the floorbefore installation.
+Therefore, check the load-bearing capacity of the floor before installation.

 A concrete kitchen fits into small, medium-sized and large rooms alike.
 What factors need to be considered when planningin order to make a mini room with a concrete look appear more spacious?